melclemens/Bootcamp/README.md

 > What aspect of security do load balancers protect?
 >
-The primary function of a load balancer is to spread web traffic across several servers.
+The primary function of a load balancer is to spread web traffic across several servers and to protect the availability of the network.
 The load balancer was put in front of the VM on our network to:
 - keep Azure resources safe inside virtual networks
 - keep track of virtual networks, subnets, and NICs' configuration and traffic
 - secure vital web applications - block communications from known malicious IP addresses - monitor network traffic